718-857-6830 | Get Deb’s Newsletter | [email protected]

 Artist Statement

-Similar to Japanese art, African art blends functionality with beauty.
+Fabric and paper are my primary mediums because of their rich textures.
+I am particularly attracted to Japanese and African designs.
+My time living in Japan for nearly two years instilled in me a deep appreciation for simplicity, the thoughtful use of space, nature, and integrating functionality with beauty.
+Similarly, African art blends functionality and beauty.
 I am particularly drawn to the textures and patterns found in African wax fabrics, which often feature rich color, such as gold and black, giving them a regal elegance.
-The designs not only showcase the artistic skills of the creators but can also reflect cultural stories and traditions.
 Both Japanese and African fabrics frequently include shapes and symbols which are wonderful to cut out and use in my collages.